mimo3000n/VSDSquadron-FPGA-Mini/Task 2/README.md

 Implement a UART loopback mechanism where transmitted data is immediately received back, facilitating testing of UART functionality.

 ## Step 1: Study the Existing Code
+The UART (Universal Asynchronous Receiver-Transmitter) is a hardware communication protocol designed for serial communication between devices.
+It features two primary data lines: the TX (Transmit) pin and the RX (Receive) pin.
+A UART loopback mechanism serves as a test or diagnostic mode where data sent to the TX pin is routed directly back to the RX pin of the same module.
+This functionality allows the system to confirm the proper operation of the TX and RX lines without requiring an external device.

 ```verilog
 module top (
   // outputs